ical4j/ical4j-user-guide/docs/compatibility.md

+# Compatibility with other CUAs

 To increase interoperability with other CUAs a number of _Compatibility Hints_ are provided in iCal4j.
 You can enable these hints in one of three (3) ways:

-# Enabling Compatibility Hints programmatically
+## Enabling Compatibility Hints programmatically

 Compatibility Hints can be enabled and disabled by calling the static method [CompatibilityHints.setHintEnabled()](http://ical4j.github.io/docs/ical4j/api/3.0.19/net/fortuna/ical4j/util/CompatibilityHints.html#setHintEnabled(java.lang.String,%20boolean)).
 For example:

     CompatibilityHints.setHintEnabled(KEY_RELAXED_UNFOLDING, true);

-# Specifying Compatibility Hints in a properties file
+## Specifying Compatibility Hints in a properties file

 1. Create a file called `ical4j.properties` and include it in the root of your classpath (alternatively you can copy a [sample file](http://ical4j.cvs.sourceforge.net/viewvc/*checkout*/ical4j/iCal4j/test/ical4j.properties) from CVS).